rclone/rclone/docs/content/http.md

 - check it really exists
 - check to see if it is a directory

 If you set this option, rclone will not do the HEAD request.
-This will mean

-- directory listings are much quicker
-- rclone won't have the times or sizes of any files
-- some files that don't exist may be in the listing
+This will mean that directory listings are much quicker, but rclone won't have the times or sizes of any files, and some files that don't exist may be in the listing.

+Properties:

 - Config:      no_head
 - Env Var:     RCLONE_HTTP_NO_HEAD